klima7/CNN-From-Scratch/README.md

 # CNN From Scratch
-Convolutional Neural Network written from scratch using numpy with API similar to tensorflow
+Convolutional Neural Network written from scratch using numpy with API similar to tensorflow.
+Library was compared with tensorflow versions of network (`demo` directory) and achieved very close results.

 ## Implemented Elements